-However, for convenience when a target on the command line doesn’t
+However, for convenience, when a target on the command line doesn’t

-dune will expand it to the
+_build, Dune expands it to the

-build it.
+build.
 When using

---verbose, It prints out the actual set of
+--verbose, it prints out the actual set of

-targets when starting:
+targets upon starting:

 $ dune build bin/prog.exe --verbose ...
 Actual targets: - _build/default/bin/prog.exe - _build/4.03.0/bin/prog.exe - _build/4.04.0/bin/prog.exe